-Outcome decision What this means for the candidate Next steps project concept approved proposed project is agreed, and their plan can be taken forward.
-A date is agreed for a subseq meeting should occur within concept. ( note, the time period given ( note, the time period given is intended to support the candidate to further progress and formally finalise their planning prior to meeting Business project concept approved subject to revision The proposed project is generally considered suitable, however there may be revisions needed.
+Outcome What this means for the candidate Next steps decision

+Business project concept approved The candidate's proposed project is agreed, and their plan can be taken forward.
+Candidate is able to commence further work on planning their project.
+A date is agreed for a subsequent Project planning meeting.
+This meeting should occur within four weeks following acceptance of the concept. ( note, the time period given is intended to support the candidate to further progress and formally finalise their planning prior to meeting again) Business project concept approved subject to revision The proposed project is generally considered suitable, however there may be revisions needed.
 Where revision comments are suggested, then these must be detailed and provided to the candidate for amendment of their project plan.
 Candidate reviews and amends concept based on revisions proposed.
 On agreement of the revised concept, the internal assessor confirms the candidate is able to commence further work on planning their project.
 A date is agreed for a subsequent Project planning meeting.
 This meeting should occur within four weeks following acceptance of the concept. ( note, the time period given is intended to support the candidate to further progress and formally finalise their planning prior to meeting again) Business project concept not approved The proposed project is considered not suitable for the candidate to continue to pursue.
 Detailed comments on why this is the case should be provided to the candidate.
 Follow-up discussion held with the candidate to provide feedback.
 The candidate should also be provided with details on the follow-up action needed; including a plan of action and timeframe for presenting a new concept to the internal assessor and manager/employer.
 On submission of the new proposed project, a new business project concept approval form should be used.